Online tax accounts

 Alternatively, you can use an authentication app (such as Microsoft Authenticator) which you can download on your smartphone or tablet, if you have one.
 These allow you to generate a ‘time-based one time password’ (TOTP) which expires automatically.
 We understand this is the most secure way of protecting your account.

 Even when you have created your government gateway account and signed up for the online service(s) you want to use, this may not necessarily be the end of the process as many services, including HMRC’s self assessment online service, have another level of security.
 This requires you to activate the service before you can use it (see the heading below: Activation codes).
-An on-screen prompt will tell you if this is the case and an activation code will be sent to you by post.
+An on-screen prompt will tell you if this is the case.

 If you already have a user ID and password

 If you already have a government gateway user ID and password, this means that you already have a government gateway account.
-You can then simply add the online service(s) you want to use to your account.
+You may then simply be able to add the online service(s) you want to use to your account.

 Before you can access them however, a code will be sent to your phone or tablet under the 2-step verification process outlined above.
 You may also need to activate some services (see the heading below: Activation codes).